slayedkaito/slayedkaito.github.io/README.md

 <!-- Your title -->
-## Hi There, I'm sistinee!
+## Hi There, I'm sistinee or most people know me as kaitoslay on Tiktok.
 Welcome to My GitHub profile. 👋 Nice to meet you :3
 ---
 <img align="center" src="https://raw.githubusercontent.com/slayedkaito/slayedkaito/main/New%20Project%204%20%5B147245F%5D.png" width="1100"/>